decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ## Ciphersuite Format

-- H: a cryptographic hash function.
+- HASH: a cryptographic hash function.

 - point\_to\_octets:
 a function that returns the canonical representation of the point P as an octet string.